kirtanp8/NEWS-API-PROJECT2/README.md

 When the homepage was working just fine, we started with the other pages that we set to have, those was 'Businnes', 'Sports' and 'Entertainment'.

-To set the other pages was easy, we just had to make something similar with the home page.

 When the other pages were working perfectly, we decided to add a search bar.

 That was the next step, when the search bar was working our job was done.

-We only had 48 hours to finish this project, so the website don't have many functionalities, but it work very well and satisfies the NVP.
+We only had 48 hours to complete the hackathon, so the website doesn't have many functionalities, but it works very well and satisfies the NVP.

 # Framework used